sachinbiradar9/Autograder/README.md

     </ol>
 </ol>

+The final score is calculated using the below formula -
+Final Score = ```2a − 2b + 0.2c.i + 0.8c.ii + 2c.iii + 2d.i + 3d.ii```

 ## Installation
 Just run the bash file as mentioned below and the installlation will be done automatically

 ## Usage
+Make sure [stanford core nlp](http://nlp.stanford.edu/software/stanford-corenlp-full-2018-02-27.zip) server is running.
-To use autograder go to executable folder and run
+Go to executable folder and run
 `bash run.sh`